ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 This is analogous to DAP-02's `POST /aggregate` with an `AggregateInitReq`.

 This request is idempotent, so if a helper receives multiple PUT requests for some aggregation job and the members of `AggregateJobPutReq` don't change, the helper can return 200 OK.

+If the task has expired, then the helper should reject the request.

 The idea here is that all the values in `struct AggregateJobPutReq` never need to be transmitted again during the handling of an aggregate job, which is why the message is not `struct AggregateJob`.